Gooseytwoshoes/Project-Patatas/README.md

 # Patatas

-Random projects related to school or something else, likely the ones bothering me while I sleep.
+Random projects related to school or something else are likely bothering me while I sleep.

+## == = App Inventor projects = ==
+> Zodiac App
+- Application in Android that is built in app inventor
+- Tells what the zodiac sign (both Greek and Chinese) of a person born on the date given by the user
+- Utilization of Android's built-in features such as the shake detector

 ## == = C++ projects = ==

   **Decimal numbers to Roman Numerals**
   >Decimal-to-Roman-num.cpp

-   - user input no greater than 2000 to convert to roman numerals.
+   - user input no greater than 2000 to convert to Roman numerals.
    - utilization of C++ operators such as modulo ('%').

   **Addition with arrays**
   >Addition-ADV.cpp

-   - ask user how many number to add and sums it all.
+   - ask the user how many numbers to add and sum it all.
    - utilization of arrays to store value.

  **Vowel or Consonant**
  >Vowel-or-Consonant.cpp

-  - ask user to enter a single char and tells if its a Vowel or Consonant
+  - ask the user to enter a single char and tell if it's a Vowel or Consonant
-  - utilization of if statement
+  - utilization of the if statement

 ## == = HTML and CSS = ==